How RumbleRank Works

 An emailed link list will only be sent to email addresses you provide in the creation process.
 This helps you control who receives and completes each "rumble" for to pinpoint feedback from a select group.

 RumbleRank provides three data points that can be downloaded at any time (free accounts get two).
-Once a closed or open list has been shared, you can immediately start pulling data whenever you'd like.
+Once a shared or emailed list has been sent, you can immediately start pulling data whenever you'd like.
 Those three data points are:

 Total wins - This counts the amount of times a particular selection was a respondent's top choice.
 Comparing the the aggregate to wins can reveal polarizing options within the group.